The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 Continuing inductively, let $q$ be an arbitrary positive integer, and let $w_1,\ldots,w_q$ be a collection of non-trivial elements from $B_m(L,\eta(S))$.
-For each $t$, $1 \leq t \leq q-1$, we choose an element $u_t$ from the collection $\{u_{i,j}\}$ that was constructed in lemma \ref{1.3}, such that $u_t$ does not start with the germ that $w_t$ ends with, and $u_t$ does not end with the germ that $w_{t+1}$ starts with.
+For each $t$, $1 \leq t \leq q-1$, we choose an element $u_t$ from the collection $\{u_{i,j}\}$ that was constructed in lemma \ref{1.3}, such that $u_t$ does not start with a germ that is in the orbit of the germ that $w_t$ ends with, and $u_t$ does not end with a germ that is in the orbit of the germ that $w_{t+1}$ starts with.
 By the argument that we apply for a pair $w_1,w_2$, for large enough $n$, $h_n$ maps in a bi-Lipschitz way all the elements of the form:

 into the fixed Cayley graph $X$ of $\Gamma$ (with the same bi-Lipschitz constants as it maps the ball $B_{m+2b}(L,\eta(S))$.
 We call $q$ the {\it length} of this form.